Rejection reason

 Passport Photo Rejected for Face Position

 Face position problems usually mean the person is not centred, not facing forward cleanly, or not sitting evenly within the frame.
-This page helps users diagnose those alignment issues and correct them before another submission attempt.
+This page helps users diagnose those alignment issues and decide quickly whether a crop adjustment is enough or a calmer retake is smarter.

 Alignment pages are valuable because the issue is visible, actionable, and closely tied to crop quality.